Davar Ardalan: AI for Community

-Education
+Early life and education

-Ardalan earned a B.A. in communications and journalism from the University of New Mexico.
-She was born in San Francisco and has also lived and worked in Iran as a television newscaster for IRIB English News.
-Ardalan attended elementary and middle school at Iranzamin International School in Tehran and graduated from Brookline High School in Brookline, Massachusetts.
+She was born in San Francisco, California.
+Ardalan attended elementary and middle school at Iranzamin International School in Tehran, and graduated from Brookline High School in Brookline, Massachusetts.
+Ardalan earned a B.A. degree in communications and journalism from the University of New Mexico.

+She was a television newscaster for Islamic Republic of Iran Broadcasting (IRIB) English News in Iran.

 Family

-She is a great-granddaughter of Ali-Akbar Davar and is married to John Oliver Smith, an environmental engineer and entrepreneur.
-Ardalan and Smith have raised eight children together and live in the Washington, D.C., metro area.
+Her father is Nader Ardalan, an architect, urban planner, and writer.
+Ardalan's parents married in 1960 and divorced in 1976.

-Her mother was Laleh Bakhtiar (born Mary Nell Bakhtiar), a renowned Iranian-American scholar, lauded for Islamic spirituality and Quranic critical thinking.
+Her mother was Laleh Bakhtiar (born Mary Nell Bakhtiar), an Iranian and American scholar, lauded for Islamic spirituality and Quranic critical thinking.
 Bakhtiar authored, translated, edited, and adapted over 150 books including The Sense of Unity with her then-husband Nader Ardalan, and Sufi Expressions of the Mystic Quest.
 One of her proudest accomplishments came in 2007 with her translation of the Quran called The Sublime Quran.
-Ardalan serves as a board member and Director of Data for Bakhtiar's Institute of Traditional Psychoethics and Guidance, and is building a conversational AI based on her mother's work.
+Ardalan serves as a board member and Director of Data for Bakhtiar's Institute of Traditional Psychoethics and Guidance, and she is building a conversational AI based on her mother's work.